caronc/nzbget-dirwatch/README.md

-__Note:__ This script was intended to be an [NZBGet](http://nzbget.net) and _Scheduling_ script for _NZBGet_.
+__Note:__ This script was intended to work with [NZBGet](http://nzbget.net) as a  _Scheduling_ script.
 However, it also works perfectly well as a standalone script for others too!
 It can be easily adapted to anyone's environment.
 See the _Command Line_ section below for details how you can easily use this on it's own (without NZBGet).

 DirWatch Scheduler Script